odinga-kevin/noip/README.md

 # Unofficial python api wrapper for [noip.com](https://www.noip.com/) targeting users with free accounts.
 Everything is included in a single Python file, making integration into your project effortless.

 # The API supports the following actions:

 - Checking the state of your active noip hostnames and confirming those expiring in 7 days.
 You can create a cron script to confirm expiring hostnames automatically
 - Adding new hostnames
 - Deleting a hostname, and
 - Updating a hostname

 # Dependecies

 - requests
 - sys
 - re
 - ipaddress

 # Usage

 \*Initialize client

 noip = noIP(email, password)

-You can then access noip attributes:
+You can then access noip attributes

 ## checkMyHostnames

 Retrieves active noip hostnames and updates those expiring in 7 days

 Example:

 noip.checkMyHostnames()

 ## addNewHostname

 Creates the given hostname in the given domain using one of the 4 record types: ipv4 (A), ipv6 (AAA), cname, and web redirect.
 The default domain and record type are 'ddns.net' and 'ipv4', respectively.

             Takes the following arguments: